djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 ### What is being modeled?

-The notation $Z(s)$ does **not** mean that the observed map is random in the everyday sense.
+The notation $Z(s)$ does not mean that the observed map is random in the everyday sense.

-Instead, it expresses uncertainty about values that could have occurred or values at locations we did not sample.
+Instead, it represents uncertainty about possible values, including values at locations we did not sample.
 The observed dataset is treated as one realization of an underlying spatial process.

 Suppose five observations are: